quixdb/squash/docs/internals.md

 # Internals

-Squash primarily a library which offers a single interface for a large number of implementations of general-purpose compression algorithms.
+Squash is primarily a library which offers a single interface for a large number of implementations of general-purpose compression algorithms.
+Squash uses a different plugin to interface with each external library, and plugins are loaded on-demand.
-These implementations are implemented as plugins which are only loaded as needed.

 This document is intended primarily for those who want, or need, a deeper understanding of how Squash works.
 If you simply wish to use